jasonz23/School-and-Grade-Manager/README.md

 ## Course Grade Calculator and Manager

+## How to run:
+run src/ui/main.java to run main GUI run src/ui/MainMenuUI to run terminal application

 **What will the application do?**

 This application will store courses and have grades in each course.
 Each grade will have their own weighting and name.